omarabdiwali/codenexus-ai/README.md

 ## ⚙️ Configuration
 1. First launch automatically prompts for API key
-2. Update key from the extension webview or via command: `AI Chat: Change API Key`
+2. Update key from the extension webview or via command: `CodeNexus AI: Change API Key`

 **Additional Optional Configuration**:
   - `Context File Size`: Maximum number of files that can be kept for context (LRU size).